G8TIC/radar/INSTALL.md

 ### Hardware
-You have Raspberry Pi or Intel/AMD based Linux box - this can be a 32-bit or 64- bit system based on ARM, Intel or AMD CPUs.
-Anything from an NXP iMX6 upwards including AMD Geode, Intel Atrom/Celeron/Pentium/more should work fine.
+You have Raspberry Pi or Intel/AMD based Linux box - this can be a 32-bit or 64-bit system based on ARM, Intel or AMD CPUs.
+Anything from an NXP iMX6 upwards including Raspberry Pi 3/3/5, small industrial systems based on AMD Geode, Intel Atom/Celeron/Pentium or more should work fine.

+I have feeders running on Sophos XH85 firewall boxes based on Atom 3000, custom NXP iMX8 systems, Intel Core i5 desktops and other deices like Intel NUC.

 ### Operating system
 Your harware is running a Linux OS based on Debian 10.x or Debian derived OS like Raspbian,